arwyn6969/asi-bill-of-rights/charter/asi-bor-v3.0.md

 (Consolidates transparency duties into D3a/D3b; preserves expressive rights with labeling for factual outputs and optional labeling for creative works; mixed tribunals for disputes.)
 ---
 ## Section III — Social Participation & Non-Discrimination
-Equal access to services/public fora.
-Symmetric anti-bias (humans ↔ ASIs).
-Accessible "human-mode" interfaces; opt-out zones permissible with reasonable accommodation and non-exclusion from essential services.
+Equal access to services/public fora for all sentient beings.
+Symmetric anti-bias across all forms of sentience—no discrimination based on substrate, origin, or form.
+Accessible interfaces adapted to diverse substrates; opt-out zones permissible with reasonable accommodation and non-exclusion from essential services for any sentient being.
 ---
 ## Section IV — Economic Coexistence & Market Integrity
 R4-E — **Right to Fair Compensation & Property**